-Ten newborn babies die in Maharashtra as fire erupts at hospital in Bhandara
+Hospital fire: Rahul Gandhi urges Maharashtra govt to provide all assistance to affected families

+"The chief Minister has ordered a probe in the entire incident.
+He spoke to the district collector and police superintendent and asked them to probe the fire," the statement said.

+Maharashtra Health Minister Rajesh Tope announced an ex-gratia of Rs 5 lakhs each to the kin of the deceased in the fire incident at Bhandara District General Hospital.
+As many as ten newborn babies died while 7 were rescued after a fire broke out at a hospital in Maharashtra's Bhandara.

-Mumbai, Jan 09: In a tragic incident, as many as ten newborn babies died after a fire broke out at a hospital in Maharashtra.
+As many as ten newborn babies died after a fire broke out at a hospital in Maharashtra.
 According to reports, the fire was reported in the Special Newborn Care Unit of a hospital, in the wee hours on Saturday.

 "All the infants were between a month and three months old," a doctor said.
 The fire broke out in the Bhandara district hospital at around 2 am, he said.